RubyMKE/Ruby101/README.md

 ## Ruby Exercises
 [Learn Ruby The Hard Way](http://ruby.learncodethehardway.org/book/) is a great set of small exercises for quickly getting up to speed with Ruby.

+## Command Line Exercises
+During the InstallFest we noticed that some people were a little uncomfortable at the command line.
+This is a pretty common issue, with a common solution: practice.
+The same as author as the Ruby book above wrote [Learn Command Line The Hard Way](http://cli.learncodethehardway.org/book/) which is a great intro to the basics of using the command line to get work done.
+It is highly recommended that you be at least comfortable at the command line, as much of the Ruby world's tools are command line tools.